Daivaaddia/KZG-commitments/README.md

 # The KZG vs Merkle Tree Benchmark

-The set of code we used for benchmarking the KZG and Merkle Tree.
+The set of code we used for comparing and benchmarking the KZG and Merkle Tree.

 ---